N3WWN/vagrant_deployment_guide/README.md

 The AWS AMI ID changes in each region.
 By default, the default AMI in the box file is for region us-east-1.
 If you wish to launch the instance within a different region, uncomment the `aws.region` parameter and set it appropriately.

-The default instance type is t3.small (2x vCPU, 2 GB RAM) because it is available in 51 of the 53 availability zones (as of Dec 30, 2020).
+The default instance type is t3.small (2x vCPU, 2 GB RAM) because it is available in all 16 regions (that I can see) as well as 51 of the 53 availability zones (that I can see... as of Dec 30, 2020).

 ### Azure